Amy Winehouse returns to the stage as a hologram next year

 "Featuring digitally remastered arrangements of her classics, the hologram will be backed by a live band, singers and theatrical stagecraft," Base Hologram, which partnered with the foundation, said in its announcement.

-Brian Becker, Base's founder and CEO, said she was "a powerhouse in every sense of the word."

-The 27-year-old Winehouse -- who'd struggled with addiction -- was found dead in her home in Camden, London, on July 23, 2011, just over a month after her last performance in Belgrade, Serbia.
+The 27-year-old Winehouse -- who struggled with addiction -- was found dead in her home in London on July 23, 2011, just over a month after her last performance in Belgrade, Serbia.
 She died of alcohol poisoning.

-The Winehouse hologram concert will join Base's current shows "In Dreams: Roy Orbison -- The Hologram Concert," which is touring the US and "Callas in Concert," which can be seen in the US and Europe.
-Orbison died in 1988 and Maria Callas has been dead since 1977.
+The Winehouse hologram concert will join Base Hologram's current shows: "In Dreams: Roy Orbison -- The Hologram Concert," which is touring the US, and "Callas in Concert," which can be seen in the US and Europe.
+Orbison, a rock musician, died in 1988.
+Maria Callas, an opera singer, died in 1977.

+Brian Becker, Base Hologram's founder and CEO, called Winehouse a "powerhouse in every sense of the word."

-Updated at 7:32 a.m.
-PT: Adds quotes from Mitch Winehouse and Brian Becker, details on Base's other shows.
+Update, 7:32 a.m.
+PT: Adds quotes from Mitch Winehouse and Brian Becker and details on Base Hologram's other shows.

 Discuss: Amy Winehouse returns to the stage as a hologram next year